k1rill-fedoseev/kekw-compiler/README.md

-## KEKW lang interpreter/compiler
+## KEKW lang interpreter

+## Language examples
-Language examples are located in the `./kekw-examples`.
+KEKW programs examples are located in the `./kekw-examples`.

+## Implementation details
+Interpreter uses hand-written lexer which is based on the Java's `StreamTokenizer`.

+Parser was generated using GNU Bison 3.7.1.
+YACC file for generation with detailed grammar description can be found at `./src/parser/parser.y`.

 ## Run interpreter for some .kekw file
 ```shell script